How heart-healthy are you? The answer to that question is more important than you realize

 - Stop smoking.
 Quitting smoking is one of the most powerful and effective ways to reduce heart disease and other chronic conditions.
 If you’d like to take steps to quit smoking, visit OhioHealth’s website here for more information.

 - Take more steps.
-“I recommend 150 minutes per week of moderate-intensity exercise.
-Multiple 10-minute walks throughout each day is beneficial, too,” Rock-Willoughby says.
+It is recommended you get 150 minutes per week of moderate-intensity exercise.
+Multiple 10-minute walks throughout each day are beneficial, too.
 Another option is to purchase a pedometer and count your steps.
-The ultimate goal is 10,000 steps per day.
+Go for 10,000 steps per day.

 - Reduce your salt intake.
-Choose fresh herbs to season foods, and cut back on processed meals that tend to be sodium-laden.
+Choose fresh herbs to season foods, and cut back on processed meals that tend to be salt (sodium)-laden.

 - Eat a balanced diet.
 Make sure you’re getting the recommended amount of fruit and vegetables to get key nutrients you may be missing.